department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/defect-severity-rubric.md

 **❗️ Critical.
 Must be fixed before launch.**

-These issues have the potential to severly disrupt the user experience and must be fixed before VSP will certify a staging accessibility review.
+These issues have the potential to severely disrupt the user experience and must be fixed before VSP will certify a staging accessibility review.

 #### Types of issues: